2060-io/hologram-app/.github/PULL_REQUEST_TEMPLATE/smoke_test.md

 - [ ] In Developer screen press "Delete wallet" button and verify works and let user in SingUp Screen
 - [ ] Check delete wallet work and let user in SingUp screen

+##### Backup (Must be enabled developer mode to see it)

+- [ ] Check backup info appears if backup exists
+- [ ] In Android, choose account for backup and must works as expected
+- [ ] Validate correct backup creation

+### Wallet restore

+- [ ] Validate wallet restore works as expected

-### Migration
+### Wallet restore with Migration

 - [ ] Create a wallet in the last dev version prior to the previous staging version, add a P2P contact, exchanging a video, an image and a voice note.
 Then connect with Chatbot Demo and receive credential/present proof.
-Upgrade the app to the latest dev version and verify everything keeps working and other messages can be exchanged
+Upgrade the app to the latest dev version and verify everything keeps working and more messages can be exchanged